MicrosoftDocs/Viva/Viva/glint/setup/understand-survey-access-methods.md

 ## Use a personalized survey link

-When the **Require Azure AD for links in survey emails** setting in **General Settings** is set to **No**, this is the survey access method for users.
+When the **Require Azure AD for links in survey emails** setting in **General Settings** is set to **No**, personalized links are the survey access method for users.
 Survey emails contain a personalized survey link that is tied to each participant and shouldn't be forwarded.
 When users select this personalized link, they access an active survey with no authentication.

 ## Set up attribute-based survey access

-Viva Glint's attribute-based survey access allows users without a corporate email account to complete surveys by entering two unique pieces of employee information selected by an admin rather than authenticating in Viva Glint.
+Viva Glint's attribute-based survey access allows users without a work email account to complete surveys in another way.
+Users enter two unique pieces of employee information rather than authenticating in Viva Glint through an email invite.
 Admins can convert the survey link into a QR code or shortened link to share with frontline workers.
 To set up attribute-based survey access, follow the guidance in this article: [Set up attribute-based survey access in Viva Glint](https://go.microsoft.com/fwlink/?linkid=2230745).

 ## Survey session time-outs